Kowsika-kumar/ChatApp/README.md

-This project is a Java-based recommendation engine built using Apache Mahout.
-It uses User-Based Collaborative Filtering with Pearson Correlation Similarity to recommend items to users based on historical rating data.
+ Java Multithreaded Chat Application
+This is a client-server chat application built using Java Sockets and Multithreading, allowing multiple clients to communicate with each other in real time via a central server.

-Features
+🚀 Features
-Reads user-item ratings from a CSV file.

-Calculates user similarity using Pearson correlation.

-Finds the nearest N neighbors for each user.

-Generates top-N personalized recommendations.

-Fully implemented in Java using Apache Mahout.
+Supports multiple clients connected to a single server.

+Real-time message broadcasting to all connected clients.

+Built with Java Socket Programming.

+Uses Multithreading to handle concurrent client communication.

+Simple text-based interface.

-Technologies Used
+🛠️ Technologies Used
-Java (Core logic)
+Java (Core programming language)

-Apache Mahout (Recommendation algorithms)

-Maven (Dependency management)

-CSV File Data Model (File-based dataset)
+Java Sockets (Networking)

+Multithreading (Concurrent client handling)